mrakgr/Trading-Journal/journal_2025.md

 Just how effective will I be at my future work if half of myself is drawn to the market and thinks that I could be long some stock and making money the easy way instead of writing code?

 Didn't really work out with euro defense stocks did it?

+10:55am.
+I guess I'll be chilling today as well.
+That's for the best.
+I am just reading novels, not even playing games and thinking.

+As for finishing that video, I really should make a random player and dump the messages into JSON.
+That could take care of it.
+I meant to implement enumerative CFR training, but I don't feel like it.

+Maybe I'll manage to gather some will later in the day.

+11:30am.
+Yeah, you know what I don't feel like messing with the game or CFR at this time.
+How about I just deal with JSON serialization?

+That is one simple task that needs to be done either way.
+Then I'll be able to close the video and see what happens next week.

+Will I be a CTO in the upcoming startup if the money gets raised for it?
+Will I get hired as a contractor at an hourly rate instead?
+There are too many unknown variables.

+I'd honestly be hyped to be a CTO on a venture that could be worth tens and 100s of millions.

+But if it doesn't pan out I'll just focus on my own projects.

+I am starting to feel it just a bit.
+I'll get bored of leisure soon enough.
+And to be fair, I am not even occupied by leisure, I am just trying to resolve my emotions most of the time.